-21. Wage and Tax Statements
+22. Wage and Tax Statements

-North Carolina Wage and Tax Statements, Form NC-2, are available to all employers without charge.
-An employer may, however, use the six part Federal Form W-2 or any other alternate forms which have been designed for his payroll equipment if they provide the same information and the same number of copies as the official form.
+An employer should use the six-part Federal Form W-2 or any other alternate forms which have been designed for his payroll equipment if they provide the same information and the same number of copies as the official form.
 When completed, the state copies must show the employer's North Carolina withholding identification number and must clearly designate the state tax as North Carolina tax.
 Statements which do not meet the above requirements will not be accepted and employees cannot be given credit for the tax withheld.

-22. Reciprocity Of Tax Credits
+23. Reciprocity Of Tax Credits

 North Carolina does not allow income tax credit to nonresidents; therefore, any relief from double taxation must be granted by the state of residence.
-North Carolina provides such relief to its residents as explained in 10.
+North Carolina provides such relief to its residents as explained in 11.

-23. Credit For Income Tax Withheld
+24. Credit For Income Tax Withheld

 G.S.
 105-163.10 provides that the amount deducted and withheld during any calendar year from the compensation of any individual shall be allowed as a credit to that individual against the tax imposed under G.S.
 105-134.2 for taxable years beginning in such calendar year.
-For example, a taxpayer filing his return for a fiscal year ending September 30, 1999, will be allowed credit for tax withheld from his wages for the calendar year ending December 31, 1998.
-This is the case even though the taxpayer must report the income on his return for the fiscal year ending September 30, 1999.
+For example, a taxpayer filing his return for a fiscal year ending September 30, 2001, will be allowed credit for tax withheld from his wages for the calendar year ending December 31, 2000.
+This is the case even though the taxpayer must report the income on his return for the fiscal year ending September 30, 2001.

-XVII.
+XVIII.
 Subject: Reporting and Paying Tax Withheld